AmanjeetCogoport/AmanjeetCogoport/README.md

 <!-- About section -->
 <h5 align="center">
-A 4th-year student pursuing Bachelors in Computer science studies with a specialization of AIML.
-I am a Data Science enthusiast, Web developer, passionate in Devops and Cloud.
+A associate software engineer at cogoport.
+I am a Data Science enthusiast, Web developer, passionate in Devops and Cloud computing.
 </h5>